KnapsackPro/knapsack_pro-ruby/README.md

 # spec_helper.rb or rails_helper.rb

 # TODO This must be the same path as value for rspec --out argument
+# Note the path should not contain sign ~, for instance path ~/project/tmp/rspec.xml may not work.
+Please use full path instead.
 TMP_RSPEC_XML_REPORT = 'tmp/rspec.xml'
 # move results to FINAL_RSPEC_XML_REPORT so the results won't accumulate with duplicated xml tags in TMP_RSPEC_XML_REPORT
 FINAL_RSPEC_XML_REPORT = 'tmp/rspec_final_results.xml'